webim/webim-client-sdk-ios/Documentation/Index.md

 Should be adopted.
 Provides methods to track changes inside message stream.

-<h3 id ="added-message-new-message-after-previous-message">added(message newMessage:,after previousMessage:) method</h3>
+<h3 id ="added-message-new-message-after-previous-message">added(message:after:) method</h3>

 Called when added a new message.
 If `previousMessage == nil` then it should be added to the end of message history (the lowest message is added), in other cases the message should be inserted before the message (i.e. above in history) which was given as a parameter `previousMessage`.
 Notice that this is a logical insertion of a message.
 I.e. calling this method does not necessarily mean receiving a new (unread) message.
-Moreover, at the first call [getNextMessages(byLimit limitOfMessages:,completion:)](#get-next-nessages-by-limit-limit-of-messages-completion) most often the last messages of a local history (i.e. which is stored on a user's device) are returned, and this method will be called for each message received from a server after a successful connection.
+Moreover, at the first call [getNextMessages(byLimit:completion:)](#get-next-nessages-by-limit-limit-of-messages-completion) most often the last messages of a local history (i.e. which is stored on a user's device) are returned, and this method will be called for each message received from a server after a successful connection.
 Parameters are of type [Message](#message). `previousMessage` represents a message after which it is needed to make a message insert.
 If `nil` then an insert is performed at the end of the list.

 <h3 id ="removed-message">removed(message:) method</h3>